Jean N. 'Jeanie' Beiriger

 Services are pending.
 Livingston Butler Volland Funeral Home & Cremation Center serving the family.

 Bitterly cold.
-Cloudy with snow showers mainly during the evening.
-Low -2F.
+Light snow this evening.
+Then remaining cloudy late.
+Low -1F.
 Winds NE at 5 to 10 mph.
-Chance of snow 50%..
+Chance of snow 80%..

 Bitterly cold.
-Cloudy with snow showers mainly during the evening.
-Low -2F.
+Light snow this evening.
+Then remaining cloudy late.
+Low -1F.
 Winds NE at 5 to 10 mph.
-Chance of snow 50%.
+Chance of snow 80%.

 Hastings, Nebraska, resident Jean (Jeanie) N. Beiriger, died Friday, February 5, 2021, at Mary Lanning Healthcare in Hastings.